 It is also critical that your values align with the values of your investor.
 If you and your investors are operating from opposite poles, it is likely to create challenges in the future.

-Understand legal aspects of fundraising.
+Understand the legal aspects of fundraising.
 Most founders start with limited legal knowledge.
 There are exceptions but legal and similar procedural requirements bore founders easily.
-But it is imperative that you understand the legal intricacies of fundraising.
-It is appropriate to consult a lawyer when finally deciding to go for raising investment.
+However, it is imperative that you understand the legal intricacies of fundraising.
+It is appropriate to consult a lawyer when finally deciding to raise investment.

 Disputes between investors and founders are common.
 More so in early-stage ecosystems like Dhaka where fundraising and company structuring are not common knowledge as yet.

 Many first-time founders often operate from a relative naivety that they will figure things out later.
 Never make that mistake.
 Have a proper understanding and consult professionals.
 Never leave anything for later or undocumented.